Cold Brew Concentrate

 Can you drink cold brew concentrate straight?

-Unless you enjoy extremely bitter coffee, it’s not recommended to drink the concentrate straight.
-Besides its bitterness, it also contains excessive amounts of caffeine.
+Unless you enjoy extremely bitter coffee, drinking the concentrate straight is not recommended.
+In addition to its bitterness, it contains excessive amounts of caffeine.

 5 from 96 votes

-Learn how to make a cold brew concentrate and have an instant and homemade cold brew!
-Made with just 2 ingredients, it's cost effective and tastes delicious- Better than Starbucks!
+Learn how to make a cold brew concentrate and have an instant and homemade cold brew.
+Made with just 2 ingredients, it's cost-effective and tastes delicious.
+Watch the video below to see how I make it in my kitchen!

 Servings: 24 servings